 The Undergraduate Program in the department of Communication Sciences and Disorders (CSD) is newly formed.
-This fall, 2013, the CSD department will be offering the prerequisite courses that are typically needed by students for the foundation of graduate studies in speech-language pathology.
-These courses are offered in a hybrid format.
+This fall, 2013, the CSD department offered the prerequisite courses needed for the foundation of graduate studies in speech-language pathology.
+These courses were offered in a hybrid format.
 STARTING in SPRING 2014, the prerequisite courses will now be FULLY ONLINE.

 For EXCITING INFORMATION ON THE SPRING 2014 UNDERGRADUATE COURSES